ps2gg/ps2.gg/README.md

 <br>

 ## Microservices

-Services with a 🔹 denote that they're open source.

 | Name                | Description                                     | Port       | Secrets             |
 | ------------------- | ----------------------------------------------- | ---------- | ------------------- |